 NCU’s certificate programs are designed for certified teachers who currently hold their Oregon state teaching license and wish to add a specialized endorsement to their license.
 This program includes an understanding of movement and incorporates strategies to inspire students to be active, in the general education setting as well as adaptive PE settings.

-The curriculum is aligned with the Oregon Teacher Standards and Practices Commision (TSPC).
+The curriculum is aligned with the Oregon Teacher Standards and Practices Commission (TSPC).

 The Physical Education certificate program is 8 credits and can be completed in 9 months.
 Each cohort begins Fall Session 1.
 Coursework is completed on campus during the evening hours.